UoB-COMSM0166/2026-group-24/README.md

 **5.2.3.1 Process**

-Immediately following the NASA TLX, all 10 participants completed the SUS — a standardised 10-question instrument for assessing system usability (Lewis, 2018).
+Immediately following the NASA TLX, all 10 participants completed the SUS — a standardised 10-question instrument for assessing system usability.
 Scores were derived using the standard SUS calculation method.

 **5.2.3.2 Raw Data**